Portugal 7 3 Uzbekistan | 0 ties

 Which is safer?

-Uzbekistan generally boasts a lower crime rate and a very welcoming atmosphere for tourists, making it a particularly safe destination.
+Uzbekistan generally has a lower crime rate and a very welcoming atmosphere for tourists, making it a particularly safe destination.
 Portugal is also safe, but like any European country, petty crime can occur in tourist areas.

 Uzbekistan wins